Prep volleyball: Western Dubuque sweeps Clinton to punch ticket to state

 Yet, this time next week, WD will join the best of the best in Iowa when the state tournament commences at the U.S. Cellular Center in Cedar Rapids.

-A few feet away, watching the Bobcats’ celebration unfold, was a beaming, misty-eyed coach in Megan Scherrman.
+A few feet away, watching the WD celebration unfold, was a beaming, misty-eyed coach in Megan Scherrman.

 “That’s what they did.
 They played our game on our side.”